rehmanmani/Php_Tasks/README.md

 - **No Output Before Headers**: Ensures redirects work correctly.

 ## Notes
-- This is a basic educational CRUD app.
-For production, use prepared statements and more robust authentication/authorization.
 - The UI uses Bootstrap 5 for a modern look.